USEPA/WNTR/documentation/graphics.rst

 * Dictionary with node/link names and associated values (similar to Pandas Series)
 * List of node/link names (i.e. ``['123', '199']``), this highlights the node or link in red

-The following example plots the network along with node elevation.
+The following example plots the network along with node elevation (:numref:`fig-network`).

 .. doctest::